KianAnd19/rw745-1-test/README.md

 Then just run `python3 test.py` from inside test_suite.

-Additionally, you can run `python3 test.py 'program'` to set the starting rule of your grammar if it isnt the default 'program'.
+Additionally, you can run `python3 test.py 'starting_rule'` to set the starting rule of your grammar, by default it is set to `program`.

 ## Output